 Platform: Nintendo 3DS

 A divisive generation.
-Froakie and its evolution into Greninja gained immense popularity – even being featured in Super Smash Bros.
+Froakie and its development into Greninja became quite well-known; even Super Smash Bros. features it.
 Fennekin’s final evolution, however, was polarizing.

 Games: Sun, Moon, Ultra Sun, Ultra Moon